Skip to main content

 • Don’t announce your vacation plans.
 While it's tempting to let the world know you're taking a well-deserved trip, keep in mind that sharing too much information on social media or in emails can alert potential thieves.

 • Unplug unnecessary electronics and prep smart gadgets.
-To avoid problems, disconnect your television, computers, sound systems, and other devices; or plug your electronics into a surge protector.
+To help avoid electrical problems, disconnect your television, computers, sound systems, and other electronics and plug your devices into a surge protector.

-• Not taking your car?
-Remove your personal documents from inside.
-Take any documents with personal information out of your car and store them in a safe spot in your home while you're away.
-Be sure to tuck the keys away somewhere out of sight - and don’t forget to put your documents back into your car upon your return.
+• Remove personal documents from your car.
+Take any documents with personal information out of your car and store them in a safe spot in your home while you're away (but don’t forget to put them back into your car when you return!).

 By taking the right steps before you go, you’ll be ready to enjoy your vacation.